eternal-f1ame/Visual-Transmission/Readme.md

-# Computer Vision Course Project 1 (2023)
+# Communication Systems Lab Project(2023)

 ___
 [Report](/documents/report.pdf) -  [Demo-video](https://www.youtube.com/)

-* This repository contains codes and demonstrations for the Computer Vision Course Project 1 on `Image Watermarking`.
+* This repository contains codes and demonstrations for the transmission of reception of images over visible electromagnetic spectrum

 ___